Vibrant and candid memoirs of the late, great British character actor, Pete Postlethwaite.

 Pete Postlethwaite was one of the best-loved and widely admired performers on stage, TV (SHARPE, THE SINS) and in cinema.
 In THE ART OF DISCWORLD, Terry Pratchett said that he had always imagined Sam Vimes as ‘a younger, slightly bulkier version of Pete Postlethwaite’, while Steven Spielberg called him ‘the best actor in the world’, about which Postlethwaite said: ‘I’m sure what Spielberg actually said was, “the thing about Pete is that he thinks he’s the best actor in the world.”‘ This is the story of a diverse and multi-talented actor’s eventful life, told in his own candid and vibrant words.

-Joanna Lumley is one of Britain’s undisputed national treasures, an English actress, voiceover artist and author, best known for her roles in the British television series ABSOLUTELY FABULOUS portraying Edina Monsoon’s best friend, Patsy Stone, as well as parts in THE NEW AVENGERS and SAPPHIRE & STEEL.
-A former model and Bond girl, her distinctive voice has been supplied for animated characters, film narration and AOL’s “You’ve got mail” notification in the UK.
-She has spoken out as a human rights activist for Survival International and the recent Gurkha Justice Campaign, and is now considered a ‘national treasure’ of Nepal as well as the UK because of her support.
-She is an advocate for a huge number of charities.
+Joanna Lumley is one of Britain’s undisputed national treasures.
+A single mum, iconic actress, voiceover artist and author, best known for her roles in ABSOLUTELY FABULOUS and THE NEW AVENGERS, she is a former model and Bond girl, a human rights activist for Survival International and the Gurkha Justice Campaign, and is now considered a ‘national treasure’ of Nepal as well as the UK.

-She has won two BAFTA awards, but it is the sheer diversity of her life that has made her so compelling a personality – early years in Kashmir and Malaya, growing up in Kent, then a photographic model before becoming an actress, appearing in a huge range of roles, whether it is the Nimble bread TV ad, movies like ON HER MAJESTY’S SECRET SERVICE, dramas like SENSITIVE SKIN and documentaries on the Northern Lights, Bhutan and the Nile, and of course as the unforgettable Patsy in ABSOLUTELY FABULOUS or as Purdy in THE NEW AVENGERS, where her plummy vowels and upper-class demeanour has made her one of our most recognisable actors.
+She has won two BAFTA awards, but it is the sheer diversity of her life that has made her so compelling a personality – early years in Kashmir and Malaya, growing up in Kent, then a photographic model before becoming an actress, appearing in a huge range of roles, and many documentaries including those on on the Northern Lights, Bhutan and the Nile.

 ‘The definitive story of the Rolling Stones’ HEAT